codetronik/AndroidAntiCheat/README.md

  - Implementation of the syscall API

 Scanning Hacking Tool
- - Scanning so injection.
+ - Scanning the suspicious module (virtualization, frida and etc)
- - Checking the virtualization environment